Dame Clare Moriarty

 Policy Leaders Fellow Alumna, Centre for Science and Policy

-Clare was appointed Chief Executive of Citizens Advice in April 2021 having been a civil servant for nearly 35 years, latterly as Permanent Secretary of the Department for Environment, Food and Rural Affairs from 2015 to 2019, and of the Department for Exiting the EU until its closure in January 2020.
+Clare was previously a civil servant for nearly 35 years, latterly as Permanent Secretary of the Department for Environment, Food and Rural Affairs from 2015 to 2019, and of the Department for Exiting the EU until its closure in January 2020.
 She held senior roles in the Department for Transport, as Director General for Corporate Services and Director General for Rail, and in the Ministry of Justice as Constitution Director.

 Her early career was spent mainly in policy roles in the Department of Health and the NHS, including as Principal Private Secretary to both Conservative and Labour Secretaries of State for Health.
 She participated in the Cycle International of the École Nationale d’Administration, gaining the Diplôme International d’Administration Publique.